Sofosbuvir, velpatasvir, and voxilaprevir

 You will need frequent blood tests to check your liver function.

-If you have ever had hepatitis B, this medicine can cause the condition to come back or get worse.
-You will need liver function tests during treatment and for several months after you stop using Vosevi.
+If you've ever had hepatitis B, using Vosevi can cause this virus to become active or get worse.
+You may need frequent liver function tests while using this medicine and for several months after you stop.

 You should not stop using Vosevi suddenly.
 Stopping suddenly could make your hepatitis C harder to treat with antiviral medicine.